yashjain02/Spore.bio/README.md

 filtration_date is in string, Need to replace barcode value(which is Nan) to image_name or membrane_name.
 These values can't be inserted in database or fed to model for traning which may result in bad prediction.

 ## Star Schema:
-I have used snowflake schema in this project because it improves query performance, better data integrity, reduced data redundancy, simple maintaince.
+I have used Star schema in this project because it improves query performance, better data integrity, reduced data redundancy, simple maintaince.
+And this schema is used for analyzing huge amount of data, and also requires less join statements.
 If we see both the sheets in excel, most of the column are common, which is redundant.
 So I have created a snowflake schema, where membrane, images, date and camera is dimension and membrane_image_camera is fact table.
 I did not choose experiment as another dimension because in both membrane and images the values of usable for Ml differs and it is dependent on experiment name.
 Membrane, images, camera, date are qualitative measure and membrane_image_camera is quantitative measure. dimension table defines image table.